 Use Two Layers of Landscape Fabric

-Landscape fabric is an amazing tool for weed suppression.
+Landscape fabric is an amazing tool for weed suppression, especially in a play area.
 It allows water to reach the soil and drain away, which will keep your playground from becoming a soggy mess (plastic collects water and becomes a breeding ground for insects).
 It also keeps weed seeds from reaching the soil and prevents any seeds currently present from sprouting.

 That said, landscape fabric loses effectiveness when it is ripped or punctured, and playground spaces take a lot of abuse as kids run, fall, and play.
-For this reason, it’s a good idea to lay down not one but two layers of landscape fabric when planning a playground area.
+For this reason, it’s a good idea to lay down not one but two layers of landscaping fabric when creating a weed barrier in a playground area.
 Lay the first layer running north to south and the second layer running east to west for best coverage and durability.

 Pour on the Mulch